-RAEFORD, N.C. -- The controversial death of George Floyd and the shocking video accompanying it has gripped the country over the last 48 hours.
+RAEFORD, N.C.
+(WTVD) -- The controversial death of George Floyd and the shocking video accompanying it has gripped the country over the last 48 hours.

 Anger and dismay have bubbled after Floyd was killed while in police custody in Minneapolis on Monday night.
 Video taken from someone at a scene showed an officer with a knee clamped down on Floyd's neck while he laid face-down in the street while handcuffed.

 Floyd's sister, Bridgett Floyd spoke to Michael Strahan of Good Morning America on Wednesday from Raeford, North Carolina.